 Coming closer it turned out to be 8 or 9 men in chartreuse vests and one woman in a Tyvek suit with 4 WD buggies including a tractor pulling two porta-potties .
 All of them were waving long necked nets towards the water’s edge.
 I asked them what was up.

 The foreman said they were picking up tar balls washing up from the British Petroleum oil spill that went on endlessly during the summer.
 I had to take off my sunglasses.
-It wasn’t easy to spot them.
+It wasn’t easy to spot them, and I got them at Pure Optical, my friend’s store.
 Their nets were hardly 1/3rd filled as they poked the water in a desultory fashion.

 How long will you be out here on the state park beach?
 “As long as it takes until we get it all,” he replied in a matter of fact tone.